Country Guides

 Employers have to carry out a risk assessment for the home office of employees, which includes all hazards and identify what steps they need to take to deal with them.

-In a work from home context, some of the biggest risks are less to do with the setup and more to do with isolation, working longer hours, and blurring the lines between work and family life.
+In a work-from-home context, some of the biggest risks have less to do with the setup and more to do with isolation, working longer hours, and blurring the lines between work and family life.
 Individually or in combination, these could result in employee burnout.
 Extending support to employees at all times during working hours is essential.

 Employers should consider: